A “disclaimer” is a legal document which is signed by somebody before they receive property to which they are entitled from an estate or trust.

 There are many situations in which a person is about to inherit money but doesn’t want to receive it for some reason, or wants it to go to somebody else.
 Let’s see what can happen under these circumstances.
 Each person’s situation is unique, and this post is not intended to provide legal advice to be applied to any reader’s particular interest or circumstances.
 This information is general in nature.

-A “disclaimer” is a legal document which is signed by somebody before they receive property to which they are entitled from an estate or trust.
-The document is filed with the Surrogate — in the case of probate assets passing under a Will – or filed with a Trustee who is preparing to distribute assets to the Trust’s beneficiaries.
+The disclaimer of inheritance document is filed with the Surrogate — in the case of probate assets passing under a Will.
+The disclaimer of distribution document is filed with a Trustee who is preparing to distribute assets to the Trust’s beneficiaries.
 The disclaimer says that the intended beneficiary is releasing, disavowing and giving up their legal right to receive the assets.
 The specific assets being disclaimed need to be listed on the document.
 The asset might be real estate, securities, a dollar amount of cash, other specified assets, or something like “all of my residuary share under the Will of X admitted to probate by the ___ Surrogate on DATE,” or “my distributive share under the XYZ Trust.”

 Under certain circumstances, refusing to accept assets that you are legally entitled to receive can have consequences.
 For example, the Medicaid and SSI programs will treat disclaimer as a transfer (gift) which could result in a transfer penalty and loss of benefits.
 A person who is in default of creditors may create legal problems for himself if he disclaims assets.
 Disclaimer might have an impact on matters being handled through the family court or bankruptcy.